 To help determine what your financial goals for the next year will be, ask yourself the following questions.
 These will help you establish an idea of the costs to market your music.

 - Will you be releasing new music this year?

 - How do you plan to pay for the cost of production?

 - How will you distribute your music to digital stores?

 - How will you promote your music?

-- Do you need new promotional photos?
+- Do you need new band photos for press?